-When an officer proclaims, "I feared for my life," after he shoots and kills a Black man-he likely means it.
-His brain truly sensed a threat, albeit an imagined one, and his body responded without critical thinking because of institutionalized messaging that Black people are inherently dangerous.
-Afterwards, the officer's "conscious mind[] make[s] up after-the-fact selfprotective rationales,"336 like, "he was reaching for his waistband," or "I thought he had a gun in his hand."
+his body responded without critical thinking because of institutionalized messaging that Black people are inherently dangerous.
+Afterwards, the officer's "conscious mind[] make[s] up after-the-fact self-protective rationales," 336 like, "he was reaching for his waistband," or "I thought he had a gun in his hand."

-Our unconscious brain's "cellular organization and biochemistry are simpler than those of the neocortex, our rational brain, and it assesses incoming information in a more global way."337 Resultingly, the unconscious automatically "jumps rough brain to conclusions based on similarities...without any thought or planning on our part."338 This leaves our "conscious, rational capacities to catch up later, often well after the threat is over."339 These decisions are, on a basic muscular and physiological level, not reasonable.340 Did the officer really "think" that he was going to die, "or did a non-thinking part of his brain, infected with the ancient trauma of whitebody supremacy, reflexively react?"341 Afterwards, as a means of "psychological self-defense," did he process the killing "in a selective fashion that bolsters beliefs dominant" with the perceived identity of Black people?342
+Our unconscious brain's "cellular organization and biochemistry are simpler than those of the neocortex, our rational brain, and it assesses incoming information in a more global way."
+Resultingly, the unconscious brain automatically "jumps to conclusions based on rough similarities... without any thought or planning on our part."
+This leaves our "conscious, rational capacities to catch up later, often well after the threat is over."
+These decisions are, on a basic muscular and physiological level, not reasonable.
+Did the officer really "think" that he was going to die, "or did a non-thinking part of his brain, infected with the ancient trauma of white-body supremacy, reflexively react?"
+Afterwards, as a means of "psychological self-defense," did he process the killing "in a selective fashion that bolsters beliefs dominant" with the perceived identity of Black people?

-The brain senses a threat based on what we have been unconsciously taught and perceived as "threatening," and it reacts: scientifically, based on ancestral trauma,343 and without conscious regard to what we are doing.344 The officer pulls the trigger much like we instinctively pull our hand away from the hot stove: a second-nature, unconscious response to perceived threats and actualized pain, whether real or fabricated.345 Officer Cosgrove, who killed Breonna Taylor, describes having no sensation or recollection of shooting his weapon.
-He fired sixteen rounds.346
+The brain senses a threat based on what we have been unconsciously taught and perceived as "threatening," and it reacts: scientifically, based on ancestral trauma, 343 and without conscious regard to what we are doing.
+The officer pulls the trigger much like we instinctively pull our hand away from the hot stove: a second-nature, unconscious response to perceived threats and actualized pain, whether real or